 There are many gate choices available, with everything from solar-powered security gates to crash-proof, anti-ram barriers available for your storage facility.
 For added safety and convenience, many facilities also install a side gate for pedestrians, which allows tenants to enter on foot without going through the main vehicle entrance.
 This is very handy for facilities in urban areas with a lot of foot traffic.

 Other things to consider?
 Maintenance and weather restrictions.
-If you’re using a swing gate and you’re in a region that gets heavy snow, you’ll need to remove snow in the gate’s path before using it to prevent damage.
+If you’re using a swing or slide gate and you’re in a region that gets heavy snow, you’ll need to remove snow in the gate’s path before using it to prevent damage.
 If you’re a 24-hour access facility, this means you’ll need to have a plan for snow removal lined up 24/7 during wintry months.
-In that case, it might just be easier to go with a vertical pivot gate, even if it’s more expensive upfront.

 Curious to find out more?
 Check out these popular self storage gate providers to see specs and prices for a gate install at your facility.